About the Rare Disease Advisory Council

 - A specialized license plate to support the Rare Disease Advisory Council and research and treatment for childhood cancer can be purchased through the Nevada DMV Specialized License Plates website.

-The Department of Health and Human Services is seeking members for the Rare Disease Advisory Council.
-The council will consist of:
+The Department of Health and Human Services Rare Disease Advisory Council will consist of:

 - Physicians who practice in the area of cardiology, emergency care, neurology, oncology, orthopedics, pediatrics or primary care and provide care to patients with rare diseases